This spot has been added by

 Tunnels Beach is one of the best spots in Hawaii to swim with Hawaiian monk seals, which come to feed on the drop-off.

-In the reef running along the beach, you successively cross sand and coral areas (↕3-7ft/1-2m), until you reach a reef drop-off where the depth rises sharply (↕7-20ft/2-6m).
+On the reef running along the beach, you will cross sand and coral areas (↕3-7ft/1-2m), until you reach a reef drop-off where the depth increases sharply (↕7-20ft/2-6m).

-In the shallower areas, even though the seabeds are poor in quality (hardly any coral), you will see many of the archipelago’s most typical fish, such as the reef triggerfish, parrotfish, or shoals of tang busy grazing on the coastal bench.
-On the reef drop-off, shoals of tireless jacks swim along the reef, while arc-eye hawkfish take up position on small coral and lie in wait for their prey.
+In the shallower areas, even though the seabed is quite poor (hardly any coral), you will still be able to see many of the archipelago’s most typical fish, such as the reef triggerfish, parrotfish, or shoals of tang busy grazing on the rocks.
+On the reef drop-off, shoals of jacks swim along the reef, while arc-eye hawkfish take up their positions on small coral and lie in wait for their prey.

 Arc-eye hawkfish at Tunnels Beach

-The spot is sometimes impracticable in winter when impressive waves roll down on the famous North Shore.
+This spot is impracticable to visit in the winter when impressive waves roll down the famous North Shore.

 Restaurants & accommodation nearby